juancarlospaco/ark-configurator/README.md

 # FAQ

+- Why?.

+Ive seen a lot of tools to configure `GameUserSettings.ini` but few for `Game.ini`

 - Why not Mobile App?.

 Ark has so many configurations that you will be a year just scrolling thru the configurations on a tiny screen.